Gambling Taxes FAQ

 ZZ: It’s most likely a red flag for the IRS, and for some state agencies, since the taxpayer derives a significant tax benefit when reporting net profit instead of reporting gross figures as required.
 Logically, it’s a red flag since very few gamblers will incur no losses.

-If your ROI is in the 2-3 percent range and you’re only making a few thousand dollars as a recreational bettor, aren’t you losing most or all of your profit to taxes?
+If you’re only making a few thousand dollars as a recreational bettor, aren’t you losing most of your profit to taxes?

 ZZ: This depends on a few factors, including your other sources of income, deductions and state of residence.
 For those that already itemize their deductions and have no credit eligibility, there are no “penalties” to filing as a recreational bettor.